environmental-bioinformatics-master/popgen_HW6_2023/README.md

   Range of coverage depth (lowest and highest):\
   Polymorphic sites:\
   Private alleles:

-What's the difference between a "locus" and a "SNP", as Stacks uses those terms?
+What's the difference between a "locus" and a "SNP", as Stacks uses those terms? (one to a few lines)
 >Answer:

-What does the "private alleles" count tell you?
+What does the "private alleles" count tell you? (one to a few lines)
+>Answer:

+What might explain any observed difference between the number of polymorphic sites and private alleles between the two populations? (one to a few lines)
 >Answer:

 # Step 4: Filter SNPs and calculate population genomic stats